There are three main modes of engagement with the media that PR teams will tend to use: press releases, written articles, and interviews.

 2. Broadcast interview

 This category covers any interview which is to be published in audio format, rather than transcribed and printed.
 This could be live on radio or TV, or recorded for subsequent broadcast, which now includes digital platforms such as podcasts.
+Again, given our ‘new normal’, these can likely take place on Zoom too.

 Either way, the stakes are slightly higher here; whereas other interview formats may offer you a degree of leniency in the event if a slip up, a broadcast interview offers little or no chance of putting the proverbial cat, once released, back in the bag.